 Unethical Fast Fashion Brands to Avoid

 According to both IBISWorld and the Australian Bureau of Statistics, the average Australian spends $1,000-$1,500 on new clothes per year.
-Yeah, that's a good $30bn a year.
-That's the most of any country in the world.
+That's a good $30bn a year, and the most of any country in the world.
 Due to our wealth, our consumption of unnecessary products is overwhelming.
-We buy and buy and buy, but the more we buy the more corners have to be cut to meet demand.
+We buy and buy and buy, but the more we buy, the more corners have to be cut to meet demand.